Life Ceremony: Stories

 A frequent touch of the surreal enlivens these literary short stories.
 The darkly humorous stories in Life Ceremony are set in Japan, while the unsettling stories in Let's Go are set in Japan and America. -- Michael Shumate

-These books have the appeal factors stylistically complex, and they have the genres "literary fiction" and "translations -- japanese to english"; the subjects "asian people," "self-fulfillment," and "east asian people"; and include the identity "asian."
+These books have the appeal factors stylistically complex, and they have the genres "literary fiction" and "short stories"; the subjects "expectation," "social norms," and "asian people"; and include the identity "asian."

 Ranging from offbeat (Life Ceremony) to downright disturbing (Nineteen Claws), these strange, compellingly written story collections in translation will interest readers who appreciate the horrific and surreal. -- Basia Wilson